Can the NHS ever avoid a Winter Crisis?December 2, 2016

 This is however yet again tackling the problem from the wrong front.
 More people will need to access A&E services, and so those services need to be expanded to meet demand.
 A campaign is good on the face of it, but investment is the only solution.

 Patient Care Issues

 Stretched resources and staff working beyond their limits for longer hours, combined with increased delays in waiting times in A&E, may result in patients receiving less than acceptable standards of care.
 This can result in increased chances of missing a vital diagnosis, premature discharge and mistakes being made, which is tragically something we all too often see.

 What is important is that patient safety remains paramount and that should the NHS succumb to increased winter pressures on the system, patient welfare should be the forefront of any response.

 We should not enter every winter with serious concern at the numbers of patients who may suffer due to inability to access emergency care.
 Until the NHS invests in a winter emergency care fund, these fears will continue.

-I am a Solicitor at Bolt Burdon Kemp specialising in Medical Negligence claims.
-If you or a loved one are concerned about the treatment you have received, contact me free of charge and in confidence on 0207 288 4820 or at email@example.com for specialist legal advice.
-Alternatively, you can complete this form and one of the solicitors in the Medical Negligence team will contact you.
-You can find out more about the team here.
+Hannah Travis is a senior solicitor at Bolt Burdon Kemp specialising in Medical Negligence claims.
+If you or a loved one are concerned about the treatment you have received, contact Hannah free of charge and in confidence on 0207 288 4820 or at email@example.com.
+Alternatively, complete this form and one of the solicitors in the Medical Negligence team will contact you.
+Find out more about the Medical Negligence team.